Earls Court Exhibition Centre: H&F Council bid to take over scheme

 Since the election of a Labour majority on the Hammersmith and Fulham side of the boundary in 2014, relations between the developers and elected representatives have soured if not stalled.
 Sensitivities on the Conservative Kensington and Chelsea side have grown since the Grenfell tragedy in 2017 has put elected representatives in the spotlight in relation to their public responsibilities.
 During 2018 the developers have been touting for buyers to off-load at least part of the scheme.
 In February 2019 Hammersmith and Fulham Borough Council let it be known they were considering a Compulsory purchase order to take over the Earls Court and adjacent land currently banked by the developers.
 In May 2019 H&F Council indicated they would be going ahead with raising £200 million capital to compulsorily purchase the land, including that in RBKC, with a view to "remastering" the plans, a decision to be considered at a full council meeting in September 2019.
 A spokesman for the developers responded that the council had not demonstrated their capacity to do this.

 Earls Court sold on

 Capco plc sold their declining interest in Earls Court to APG, a Dutch pension fund, and to the British firm Delancey for £425 million in November 2019.
-In 2015 Capco plc was valued at £1.4 billion.
-The two Hammersmith and Fulham housing estates are to be sold back to the Council at cost.
+The two Hammersmith and Fulham housing estates were sold back to the Council at cost.

+In November 2025, it was announced a £10 billion regeneration project for the Earls Court site had reached a "major milestone", after the first of two applications was approved.
+The two applications will eventually see 4,000 homes built on the site, with an expected completion date of 2043.
+The applications were filed by the Earl's Court Development Company, which is reportedly a joint venture between Delancey, APG and Places for London, which is Transport for London's property arm.